m-mdy-m/algorithms-data-structures/10.Additional_Foundations/2.Algorithm_Analysis/Importance of Studying Algorithms.md

 The precision required in algorithmic thinking has significant educational benefits.
 Donald Knuth, a prominent figure in computer science, elaborates on this:

 > "A person well-trained in computer science knows how to deal with algorithms: how to construct them, manipulate them, understand them, analyze them.
 This knowledge is preparation for much more than writing good computer programs; it is a general-purpose mental tool that will be a definite aid to the understanding of other subjects, whether they be chemistry, linguistics, or music, etc. The reason for this may be understood in the following way: It has often been said that a person does not really understand something until after teaching it to someone else.
 Actually, a person does not really understand something until after teaching it to a computer, i.e., expressing it as an algorithm . . .
-An attempt to formalize things as algorithms leads to a much deeper understanding than if we simply try to comprehend things in the traditional way." — [Knu96, p.
-9]
+An attempt to formalize things as algorithms leads to a much deeper understanding than if we simply try to comprehend things in the traditional way."

 ### Introduction to Algorithms